Sergey Nivens - Fotolia

 Data platform pricing models

 One challenge in data pipeline management is that many commercial platforms charge by volume, according to Len Greski, vice president of technology at travel information company Travelport.
 The company currently handles more than 100 terabytes of data a day.

 "If you pay more based on how much data you process, you're essentially adding a tax on the business process," Greski said. "[With many] products in a data pipeline, the costs can add up quickly."

 Travelport is currently re-evaluating its data strategy based on the total cost of ownership of a data science application compared to the economic value it generates, he said.
 That means, for example, putting more resources into the highest value areas like search.
 "If you get a better search experience, you improve the conversion rate," Greski said.

 Travelport currently uses a combination of home-built, open source and commercial tools to help in its data pipeline management and address recurring issues.
 These range from processing tools like IBM MQ and Apache Kafka to other tools like Hadoop and Microsoft Azure for data storage and data science capabilities.
-Some of Microsoft Azure's newer tools allow for the creation of complex, high-volume data pipelines, but there are tradeoffs, according to Greski.
+Some of Microsoft Azure's newer tools allow for the of complex, high-volume data pipelines, but there are tradeoffs, according to Greski.

 Len GreskiVice president of technology, Travelport